Bhavyansh03-tech/Learning_Quotes/README.md

 # Quotes App

 This project is a quotes app developed for learning purposes, focusing on demonstrating how to display items in a LazyColumn and access data from a JSON file within the project.
-The app does not rely on any external API and is built using the MVVM architecture.
+The app does not rely on any external API.

 ## Description